Danny8208/rpi-thermostat/README.md

 materials to build(currently which is testing):
 - any raspberry pi(preferably a pi zero w for small size and wireless capabillities)
 - a dht11 temperature and humitity sensor

+if you are using this and the temperature readings dont work, its probably because i bought a half broken sensor to test it with